leochung97/Data-Structures-Algorithms/Notes.md

 - covariance(): Sample covariance for two variables
 - correlation(): Pearson's correlation coefficient for two variables
 - linear_regression(): Slope and intercept for simple linear regression

+Built-in Data Types:
+- **Lists** are used to store multiple items in a single variable; they are ordered, changeable, indexed, and allow duplicate values (e.g., list = ["apple", "banana", "cherry"])
+- **Set** is a collection which is unordered, unchangeable, and unindexed; Note that while the items are unchangeable, they can be removed and added (e.g. set = {"apple", "banana", "cherry"})
+- **Tuple** is a collection which is ordered and unchangeable, they are written with round brackets (e.g. tuple = ("apple", "banana", "cherry"))
+- **Dictionary** is used to store data values in key:value pairs; it is a collection which is ordered (as of Python v3.7), changeable, and do not allow duplicate keys (e.g., dictionary = {"brand": "Ford", "model": "Mustang", "year": 1964})